wadehuber/codeexamples/programming/cpp_information.md

 - VIDEO: [The Care and Feeding of C++'s Dragons](https://www.youtube.com/watch?v=JSjoCisIHcM) is a talk about some of tools Google uses to help with simplicity in C++.
 It isn't really a tutorial, but it touches on a lot of issues that come up in industry.
 A discussion of some [obscure C++ features](http://madebyevan.com/obscure-cpp-features/)
 - [C++ Annotations](http://www.icce.rug.nl/documents/cplusplus) is an online book with a focus on differences between C & C++.
 It goes well beyond what we will cover this semester, but it has a lot of good information.
-- VIDEO: [C9 Lectures: Stephan T. Lavavej - Standard Templiate Library](https://channel9.msdn.com/Series/C9-Lectures-Stephan-T-Lavavej-Standard-Template-Library-STL-/C9-Lectures-Introduction-to-STL-with-Stephan-T-Lavavej) has several videos covering the STL
+- VIDEO: [C9 Lectures: Stephan T. Lavavej - Standard Template Library](https://channel9.msdn.com/Series/C9-Lectures-Stephan-T-Lavavej-Standard-Template-Library-STL-/C9-Lectures-Introduction-to-STL-with-Stephan-T-Lavavej) has several videos covering the STL
 - John Carmack on [functional programming in C++](https://www.gamasutra.com/view/news/169296/Indepth_Functional_programming_in_C.php)
 - A list of recommended [advanced C++ books](https://www.fluentcpp.com/2017/07/28/what-books-to-read-to-get-better-at-c/)
 - CPPCon notes (most of the talks are available on YouTube):